The 8 Best Laminators of 2021

 Related: The Best Document Scanners

-If you want a laminator for handling regular-sized items, then go with the lightweight AmazonBasics Thermal Laminator (view on Amazon).
+If you want a laminator for handling regular-sized items, then go with the lightweight AmazonBasics Thermal Laminator (view at Amazon).
 It’s compact, budget-friendly, and gets basic jobs done.
-For bulk laminating jobs, splurge on the speedy GBC Fusion 7000L (view on Amazon), which is loaded with cool features.
+For bulk laminating jobs, splurge on the speedy GBC Fusion 7000L (view at Amazon), which is loaded with cool features.

 What to Look for in Laminators